-The famed Hollywood Sign, which is celebrating its 90th anniversary this year, is not only the remains of a past development project, but is now a symbol of Los Angeles that has reached iconic status.
+The famed Hollywood Sign is not only the remains of a past development project, but is now a symbol of Los Angeles that has reached iconic status.
 People from all over the globe envision the 45-foot-tall, 350-foot-long sign when they think of the city.
 The Hollywood Sign Trust, a non-profit organization, is dedicated to the preservation of the sign, and in celebration of its recent anniversary, has restored the sign to immaculate condition.

 The beloved landmark's fate has often been in question due to vandalism and neglect.
 Originally read as "HOLLYWOODLAND," it was supposed to be taken down once all surrounding property (now known as Beachwood Canyon) had been sold, but a caretaker was enlisted to maintain the sign.
 Evolving into "HOLLYWOOD" in 1949 to represent the city instead of the development project, the sign became so dilapidated it actually lost portions of letters.
 A renewed reverence saw prominent Angelenos such as Alice Cooper, Hugh Hefner, Gene Autry, Andy Williams and Warner Bros.
 Records donate whole letters to create a more permanent structure.